mdkamran-25/Major-Project-1/README.md

-# 🌊 Tsunami Early Warning System - Next.js Frontend
+# Tsunami Alert System - Frontend

-A modern, responsive frontend application built with Next.js 14, TypeScript, and Apollo Client for the Tsunami Early Warning System.
+A Next.js frontend application for the Tsunami Alert MVP system with Firebase authentication and real-time monitoring capabilities.

+## Environment Variables Setup

+Make sure to configure these environment variables in Vercel dashboard for production deployment.

 ## 🚀 Tech Stack